jhrcook/statistical-rethinking/ch8_markov-chain-monte-carlo.md

   - when sampling is not working right, it is usually very obvious
       - we will see some bad chains in the sections below
   - Rhat tells us if the chains converged
-      - use it as a diagnositc signal of danger (when it is above 1.00), but not as a sign of safety (when it is 1.00)
+      - use it as a diagnostic signal of danger (when it is above 1.00), but not as a sign of safety (when it is 1.00)

 ### 8.4.3 Taming a wild chain